syncfusion-content/blazor-docs/blazor/chart/how-to/dynamic-points.md

 documentation: ug
 ---

-# Dynamic Data Points in Blazor Charts Component
+# Dynamic Points in Blazor Charts Component

-To dynamically add or remove points from the existing data source by clicking within the chart area, we can utilize chart mouse events.
-These events allow us to obtain the current cursor's location as X and Y values in the event arguments.
-We can then update the point's X and Y values with new data in the existing data source.
-Follow the step-by-step guidelines below to achieve dynamic points.
+We can use chart mouse/touch events to dynamically add or remove points from an existing data source by clicking within the chart area.
+These events allow us to obtain the location of the current cursor as X and Y values in the event arguments.
+The point's X and Y values can then be updated with new data from the existing data source.
+To achieve dynamic points, follow the steps outlined below.

 **Step 1**